 What exactly is a "slump" in bowling?
 Well, it's what happens to all of us at some point or another during our bowling years and it's not fun at all!
-If you're not bowling up to par for several weeks and can't figure out what you're doing wrong, don't PANIC!!
+If you're not bowling up to par for several weeks and can't figure out what you're doing wrong, then you are in a Slump!
+But don't PANIC!!
 When you panic and start worrying about your average going down, or that your team is losing games because of you, it will get worse.

-The key is to stay calm and realize that you're NOT alone.
+The key is to realize that something has changed but in order to figure it out you ned to stay CALM and realize that you're NOT alone.
 When I was a beginner, I always tried to figure out what I was doing wrong which was very difficult.
-I decided to just focus on the things I needed to do in order to execute a good shot.
+I decided to just focus on the things I needed to do correctly in order to execute a good shot.
 Here are some check points I've listed below.
 Make sure you focus on doing these things correctly.

 1. Walking slow and straight

-2. Having the trailing foot more in back of you rather than out to the side.
+2. Having the trailing foot more in back of you rather than out excessively to the side.

 3. Checking your hand position for the 10:00 or 11:00 release.

-6. Making sure you are not dropping the bowling arm shoulder.
+6. Making sure you are not dropping the bowling shoulder.

 7. Having a nice smooth pendulum swing, no jerky movements.